getify/foi-lang/formalization-work/Foi-Specification.md

 Dotted-name at the `deft` name position is admitted specifically for effect declaration.
 Non-effect `deft` retains the single-Identifier form.

-The top-level of the effect namespace is always `Effect.`, but underneath that, any dotted identifiers (of any depth) may be specified, such as `Effect.MyModule.CustomOp`.
+Effect kinds live under a three-root hierarchy specified in §6.1.4.
+User declarations resolve under `Effect.User.*`; the `Effect.Ask` and `Effect.Retry` names above are shorthand for `Effect.User.Ask` and `Effect.User.Retry` under §6.1.4's implicit-User rewrite.
+Dotted sub-namespaces of any depth are admissible under the user root, such as `Effect.MyModule.CustomOp` (shorthand for `Effect.User.MyModule.CustomOp`).

 #### §6.1.4 Namespace Hierarchy

-Effect kinds form a hierarchy via dot-separated identifiers. §6.1.3 admits any-depth dotted names at the `deft` name position;
+Effect kinds form a hierarchy via dot-separated identifiers. §6.1.3 admits any-depth dotted names at the `deft` name position; each dotted segment introduces a level of the hierarchy.
-`Effect.IO.Read`, `Effect.MyModule.Sub`, and `Effect.System.Sleep` are
-all valid effect-kind names.
-Each dotted segment introduces a level of the hierarchy.

 **Prefix-match discipline.** Every effect-kind name that appears in a handler-narrowing (§6.3.1), an arm pattern (§6.3.2), or an effect